creme332/rowmerge/docs/PROBLEM_STATEMENT.md

     to `1 1|3 1|2 2` because if we had to un-merge `1 1|3 1|2 2`, invalid rows such as `1 1 3 2` will be created.

-One way to compress the original input file is as follows:
+One way to compress the original input table is as follows:

 1. Merge the first and second rows to yield `1 2 4 4|6 2`.
 2. Merge rows 3-5 to yield `2 1|2|3 2 2 2`.